goofbrush/ASIO-Networker/README.md

-# olc ASIO Networker
+# ASIO Networker
-A fork of One Loan Coders' game enigine to only include its networker.
+A copy of One Loan Coders ASIO networker originally used in a game enigine.

+This can be found here: https://github.com/OneLoneCoder/olcPixelGameEngine

 # License (OLC-3)